-While the average credit score for Americans has remained steady — from 673 to 675 since 2017, according to an Experian study — 20-somethings like Meehan Brown face an uphill battle unless they have a taxpayer ID or social security number to establish credit in the first place, according to Justin Harvey CFP, president and founder of Quantifi Planning, LLC.
+While the average credit score for Americans has remained steady — only rising from 700 to 704, according to FICO statistics — 20-somethings like Meehan Brown face an uphill battle unless they have a taxpayer ID or social security number to establish credit in the first place, according to Justin Harvey CFP, president and founder of Quantifi Planning, LLC.

 A Difficult Journey for Immigrants With No Credit

 “Immigrants may not be able to start building credit without a secured credit card, which is backed by a cash deposit while functioning as a limit on the card,” says Harvey.
 “If they have a taxpayer identification number, it might be possible for them to get an unsecured card initially, although it may still theoretically be difficult.”

 Many major credit card companies offer secured cards.
 Some can be initiated with as little as $200, and can eventually be converted to an unsecured card if the person builds good credit history by making payments toward purchases on time or in advance.
 That’s because secured card companies report the debtor’s payment activity back to major credit agencies, just like unsecured cards.
 In the event that a secured cardholder does not make a payment in time, the credit card company deducts the purchase from the deposit on file.

 Julio Takes a Hit